Michael K. Harrist is a musician, educator and concert promoter based in Boston, MA.

 Michael teaches workshops and private lessons in Turkish makam, Hindustani raga, monophonic and polyphonic composition and instrumental practice and performance.
 His workshops for children focus on pitch and rhythm acquisition through games and play.

 Michael has composed for film, dancers, commercial enterprises and various ensembles including Çeşni Trio, Ameranouche, Sol & Kiel and the Harrist Family Band.
 He draws heavily from his background in Jazz improvisation and his studies of Ottoman court music, Western art music and Hindustani raga.
 Michael writes in traditional forms and separately works to develop contemporary approaches that move towards a natural synthesis of these various traditions.

 As a songwriter, Michael’s music infuses ancient mythology and Abrahamic esoterism into imagery from the American landscape and ways of life.
-He works closely with the themes of longing, love, lonesomness, ecstasy, and the ineffable.
+He works closely with the themes of longing, love, lonesomeness, ecstasy, and the ineffable.
 His music is influenced by Townes Van Zandt, Joni Mitchell, Stephen Foster and traditional American songs and hymns.
 Michael has also set the words of Rumi, Emily Dickinson, Ikkyu, the Bible, Alex Starkweather Fobes, and Walt Whitman to sound.

 Michael strongly believes that music exists to serve something greater than itself.
 He is committed to music of the heart and creating in community.
-Michael teaches privately and gives workshops throughout the U.S.